Here's how to talk to donors about giving during times of uncertainty.

 In addition to their loved ones, donors can also use beneficiary designation to support the causes they care about.
 For example, donors can list a charity as a beneficiary of their IRA, bank accounts or life insurance policies.

 This method of future giving is simple to set up, and named beneficiaries can be changed at any time.
-Learn more about the ins and outs of beneficiary designations in this video from Beth McCray, a gift planner at the Foundation.
+Learn more about the ins and outs of beneficiary designations in this video from our nonprofit planned giving series.

 Unrestricted Gifts